 Luggage on board, friends on board, we begin our ascent to the hotel.
 That’s right ascent.
 The first turn wasn’t too bad but as our diesel chariot charged up the hill, people below got smaller and smaller.
 The view of the Caldera was beautiful.
 We are now looking at the Aegean Sea.
 The blue is more of a cerulean blue for those artists reading this.
 A postcard picture with every turn.
 Of course, my eyes were closed most of the way up!
 LMAO.
 We were the last stop and we were met with golf cart and porters to take our luggage to our home for the next 3 nights – the

 Arresana Hotel and Spaaaaaaaa.
 We were met in the lobby by an aroma of orange blossoms, bergamot and lavender.
 My shoulders were coming down with every breath.
 The handsome male attendant Stefanai came to us holding a silver platter with hot, lemon scented cloths to wash off the grime of our day.
-Next was Nikita who offered is chilled mineral water with cucumber.
+Next was Nikita who offered us chilled mineral water with cucumber.
 Are you digging this yet?
-I up know I was.
+I know I was.
 Reading the available spa treatment such as massages with bee honey and Mediterranean salt scrubs are making me drool.

 We were given a tour of the amenities, and the pool was definitely a highlight.
 With its waterfall, arched bridge and cabanas with white cotton, gauzy curtains for escaping from the sun.
 Taken to our room we rejoiced at the size, and view.
-We had a balcony with a view of Palm trees swaying and the water.
+We had a balcony with a view of palm trees swaying and the water.
 Coming from a berth on a ship this was definitely luxurious.

 A quick freshen up and it was time to get some food.
 We lined up outside of a seafood restaurant for a while and again these hungry women got impatient and headed to the main square.
 We found a restaurant that had souvlaki and we ordered lamb souvlaki and our health conscious Jo-Ann ordered another Greek Salad.
 If feta cheese is a commodity, then Jo-Ann has helped the Greece economy.
 It is so good.